Blast of cold air, snow to sweep from Rockies to Midwest and Great Lakes

 Most of the snow will be focused across southern Wyoming and Colorado late Monday into Tuesday, where winter storm warnings are up for the high elevations.
 Up to 14 inches of snow could fall from the quick-hitting system in Rocky Mountain National Park, the Medicine Bow Range and the Northern Front Range Foothills; most of the snow will come down in just a 12-hour window.

 In Denver proper, three to six inches is expected, after six inches just fell Thursday night into Friday, with heavier amounts possible near the base of the foothills.
-Conditions will deteriorate by Monday afternoon in the Mile-High City, where a winter weather advisory is in effect.
+Conditions will deteriorate by Monday afternoon in the Mile High City, where a winter weather advisory is in effect.

 “Areas near the northern state border will likely see this begin around noon to 2pm, with snow surging into the Denver area in the 3pm to 5pm time frame,” wrote the National Weather Service in Boulder.